Navagiasostis/simple-leaderboard/README.md

-# Getting Started with Create React App
+# A simple leaderboard web application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project has the simple purpose of allowing the creation of a leaderboard.
+Give the position of a driver and the system itself calculates the points won, so no quick maths need to be done by the people every time.

-## Available Scripts
+## REACT - Available Scripts

 In the project directory, you can run: